kpander/drupal-form-tweaks/README.txt

 You can add as many rules as needed.

-@todo: document how to add custom definitions. e.g.:

-  The expected format is:
-    DEFINED:<unique_key>=form_key1,form_key2,etc

-  e.g.,
-    DEFINED:xmlsitemap-fieldset=xmlsitemap
-    DEFINED:metatags-advanced-fieldset=metatags,advanced

 Form Element Options
 --------------------
-These are the available form elements you can reference in your $conf[] array:
+These are the predefined form elements you can reference in your $conf[] array:

 These apply to all node forms (form_id: *_node_form):